advanca/advanca/docker/README.md

 This directory contains files for running advanca using locally built images.

-This is suitable for testing local changes in `advanca-node` or `advanca-worker` using docker.
+This is suitable for testing local changes using docker.

 ## Build and Test

-To build the image `advanca-node:latest`, `advanca-worker:latest`, `advanca-client:latest`
+To build the images `advanca-node:latest`, `advanca-worker:latest`, `advanca-client:latest` and `aas:latest`

 ```shell
 docker-compose build